oras-project/oras/docs/proposals/formatted-output.md

 **Q:** What is the difference of prettified JSON and raw JSON?

-In the context of ORAS output, raw JSON means display the output of ORAS command in the string format, while prettified JSON means display the output of ORAS command in a pretty format.
+In the context of ORAS output, raw JSON means display the output of ORAS command in the JSON string format, while prettified JSON means display the output of ORAS command in a pretty format.
+Only necessary fields will be displayed in the formatted JSON output.
+See examples in the [oras pull](#oras-pull) section.

+In general, when use the flag `--format` to print the prettified JSON format, the first letter of all output fields are supposed to be upper case except for `oras manifest fetch`.